Physical Therapy Assistant Schools

 The cost varies significantly depending on factors including the type of school you choose, where the school is located, and the specific degree you hope to earn.
 The best way to find out how much you can expect to pay for your education is to contact the schools with programs that interest you and inquire directly about tuition costs.

 Most schools can help you find out if you qualify for financial assistance in the form of loans or grants from the federal government.
 Many states also offer financial aid to older workers who need to retrain for a new career.
 And some professional organizations, such as the American Physical Therapy Association (APTA), provide annual scholarships to outstanding PTA students who are also members.

 PTA students need to learn how to communicate effectively with different types of people and how to perform the duties of a physical therapist assistant with safety and ethics in mind.
 In order to help you absorb information and put what you learn into practice, a PTA education usually includes classroom learning, as well as hands-on training in different clinical settings.

 Programs typically include courses in subjects such as:

 The hands-on, practical portion of training usually lasts about 16 weeks (full time).
 It is an essential component that includes working in actual treatment facilities as well as training in CPR and first aid.

 What is the Job Outlook?

-Physical therapist assistants are in high demand, and that is expected to continue since they are part of one of the most rapidly expanding occupations in the U.S. Employment of PTAs is projected to increase by 30 percent between 2016 and 2026.**
+Physical therapist assistants are in high demand, and that is expected to continue since they are part of one of the most rapidly expanding occupations in the U.S. Employment of PTAs is projected to increase by 26 percent from 2021 to 2031.*